mortar-works/mortar-website/src/site/use-cases/tenancy-sustainment-tool-for-the-mayor-of-london.md

 As evictions and homelessness continues to increase the inequalities around access to information and opportunities present solutions for improving early stage interventions and more preventative forms of engagement.

-Our tenancy sustainment tool offers improved methods for delivering vital information in more accessible formats whilst at the same time giving service providers an improved case management tool at the point of first contact, for driving more effective referral and signposting solutions.
+Our tenancy sustainment tool has been developed alongside Advice for Renters and offers improved methods for delivering vital information in more accessible formats whilst at the same time giving service providers an improved case management tool at the point of first contact, for driving more effective referral and signposting solutions.

 <section>
   <h2>Modules</h2>